zorekryk/financier/README.md

 Financier is a minimal web application for tracking income and expenses.
 It provides a simple dashboard that shows:

-- A table of all transactions (date, categorty, description, amount, type).
+- A table of all transactions (date, category, description, amount, type).
 - A summary of total income, total expenses, and net balance.
 - A breakdown of expenses by category.